When working as a trainer, coach or consultant, your email marketing strategy should be centred around the content.

 When offering professional training, the main thing to remember is that anyone can do the job you do if they speak like a professional – You have to back yourself up, so email marketing must be honest, personable, and proven, either with statistics, appraisals, websites or collaboration.

 Also, did you know?

-- 62% of emails are opened thanks to a (Credit: Campaign Monitor).
+- 62% of emails are opened thanks to a personalised subject line (Credit: Campaign Monitor).
 This can be done by addressing readers by their names when you send emails – It makes your conversations more human, and helps the reader recognise your interest into their opinion!